MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 ### PUSHDOWN = *ON | OFF*

+Specified for [!INCLUDE[sssql19-md](../../includes/sssql19-md.md)] only.
 States whether computation can be pushed down to the external data source.
 It is on by default.

 `PUSHDOWN` is supported when connecting to [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], Oracle, Teradata, MongoDB, or ODBC at the external data source level.